StanfordVL/iGibson/docs/dataset.md

 For the maps, each pixel represents 0.01m, and the center of the image correspond to `(0,0)` in the mesh, as well as in the pybullet coordinate system.

-## Download the Matterport3D Dataset of Scenes
+## Downloading the Matterport3D Dataset of Scenes

 What will you download?
 - **Matterport3D Dataset**: 90 scenes (3.2GB)